sbinet/fubsy/doc/guide/example-c.rst

     ``util.c`` to ``util.o``, and a third to link the two object files together.

-  * The build rules respect header file dependencies: Fubsy (or rather, the ``c`` plugin) actually reads your ``*.c`` source files to find who includes which header files.
+  * The build rules respect header file dependencies: the ``c`` plugin actually reads your ``*.c`` source files to find who includes which header files.
 For example, if ``myapp.c`` includes ``<util.h>``, then Fubsy will ensure that ``myapp.o`` depends on ``util.h``.
-You don't have to do anything;
-    Fubsy just automatically takes care of C (and C++) header dependencies for you.
+You don't have to do anything; Fubsy just automatically takes care of C (and C++) header dependencies for you.
 Note that this is a feature of the C/C++ plugins, and other language plugins might not be as clever.
 For example, determining compile-time dependencies for Java is surprisingly difficult, so the Java plugin takes a completely different approach to dependency analysis.

 In case you're wondering, Fubsy also has excellent built-in C++ support, but the plugin is called ``cxx``.
 More details later.